jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 By aligning team skills with recognized standards and industry best practices, organizations can ensure their self-assessments are rooted in reality.
 Furthermore, these pathways provide a clear framework for continuous improvement, enabling teams to systematically address gaps and fortify their cloud security posture with confidence and precision.

 How would you rate your team’s overall security skills?
-*   Below average - 13%
+![Chart showing cloud security skills assessment]

-*   Average - 53%
+- Below average 13%
-*   Above average - 34%
+- Average 53%

-*The chart accompanying this text is a pie chart showing the distribution of self-assessed team security skills, with the largest slice representing "Average" at 53%.*
+- Above average 34%

 ## Key Security Skills for the Cloud Era
 ©2024 Cybersecurity Insiders All Rights Reserved.